Janno/Bachelor-Thesis/talks/bsem1/presentation.rst

 We want to develop an elegant formalization of regular languages in Coq based on finite automata.

-There are several reasons for chosing this topic and our specific approach:
+There are several reasons for choosing this topic and our specific approach:

 * Strong interest in formalizations in this area.
 * Few formalizations of regular languages in Coq, most of them very long or incomplete.